Summary

 The Omoda E5 is a medium-sized SUV/crossover and the first model to be launched by new Chinese brand Omoda.
 There is also an Omoda 5 petrol version, which we cover separately.

-The 5 and E5 arrived in the UK in late 2024, with about 60 Omoda dealers already lined up to sell the new models.
+The 5 and E5 arrived in the UK in late 2024, with about 80 Omoda dealers added to the network in the first year on sale.

 The Omoda E5 is a Nissan Qashqai-sized vehicle, so Omoda is aiming right at the heart of the family car market.
 This model has already been on sale in China and some other international markets for a couple of years, where it’s usually called a Chery Omoda C5.